-This webinar (originally planned as a roundtable in New York in conjunction with the Investor Summit on Climate Risk and Ceres 2020) will address how open data initiatives and community-based open source models and tools can achieve a breakthrough in closing the $Trillion+ annual gap in investment needed to achieve Paris goals by improving the integration of climate risk and opportunity factors into investing, banking and finance, financial sector supervision, corporate decisions, policymaking, etc.
+Originally planned as a roundtable in conjunction with the Investor Summit on Climate Risk and Ceres 2020, the webinar addressed how open data initiatives and community-based open source models and tools can accelerate the transition to climate sustainability by improving integration of climate risk and opportunity factors into investing, banking and finance, financial sector supervision, corporate decisions, policymaking, etc.

 OS-C is establishing an Open Source collaboration community to build a software platform that will dramatically boost global capital flows into climate change mitigation and resilience.